Harakiri (Director: Masaki Kobayashi)

 Nominees: The Longest Day, The Music Man, Mutiny on the Bounty, To Kill a Mockingbird

-A film I preferred was the transcendent Harakiri, a brutal but brilliant indictment of the Bushido code.
+However, Felix is going with another - the transcendent Harakiri - a brutal but brilliant indictment of the Bushido code.

 It runs long but doesn't feel long.
 There's not an unnecessary scene because it all matters, everything speaks to the themes of honor (true honor, not the facade put up by those in power), of what it means to be a parent, what it means to be a human being.